griffindavidson/InventorySalesTracker/README.md

+Below is a README file for your Inventory Sales Tracker project.
+This version includes Markdown formatting for GitHub, with organized sections and links where necessary.

 Inventory Sales Tracker
-This project is designed to manage inventory and sales for small to medium-sized businesses.
-It combines the robustness of Node.js with the simplicity of Flask, utilizing a MySQL database.
-The system includes product, category, and sales tracking, along with supplier and customer management.
+This comprehensive project manages inventory and sales for small to medium-sized businesses, leveraging the power of Node.js and Flask along with a MySQL database.
+It includes a suite of features such as product, category, and sales tracking, as well as supplier and customer management.

+Table of Contents
 Prerequisites
+Getting Started
+Clone the Repository
+Install Dependencies
+Database Setup
+Configure Environment Variables
+Start the Application
+Usage
+Features
+Contributing
+License
+Prerequisites
-Before you begin, ensure you have the following:
+Before you start, make sure you have the following installed:

 Node.js (latest version)
 Python 3.6 or later
 MySQL server (local or remote) pip (Python package manager)
 Getting Started
-1. Clone the Repository
+Clone the Repository
 bash
 Copy code
 git clone https://github.com/yourusername/yourprojectname.git
 cd yourprojectname
-2. Install Dependencies
+Install Dependencies
-For Node.js backend:
+Node.js backend:

 bash
 Copy code
 npm install
-For Flask frontend:
+Flask frontend:

 bash
 Copy code